| |

 As time goes on, he shows that he has little use for teamwork, alienating and endangering the

-other pilots...particularly Blackie Bales, who is picked off while parachuting from his crippled
+other pilots... particularly Blackie Bales, who is picked off while parachuting from his crippled

 plane because Woody ditched him to chase another "Mitsy."
 In a subplot, Woody starts romancing

-nurse Brooke Elliott (Anna Lee), who had been waiting for Jim to notice her.
-One night, they go
+nurse Brooke Elliott, who had been waiting for Jim to notice her.

-on a date.
-When he is late getting back for a patrol, Jim's right hand man, 'Hap' Smith (Paul Kelly),
+One night, they go on a date.
+When he is late getting back for a patrol, Jim's right hand man, 'Hap'

-secretly takes his place.
+Smith, secretly takes his place.
 Unfortunately, he had been grounded because his vision had deteriorated,

 particularly at night.
 In the resulting dogfight, he is unable to judge distances accurately and